-Stories have the power to grab and keep your listener’s attention.
-They pull people into a conversation, helping them remember you and your message long after the interaction ends.
+Stories have the power to grab and keep attention.
+They pull your listeners into a conversation, helping them remember you and your message long after the interaction ends.

 Stories don’t have to be elaborate, they need to have purpose and impact.
 They originate from the lessons we learn, or interactions we experience every day.

 The key to conveying those experiences in a compelling, influential story takes three steps.